ssalvaterra/LIB-201/metadata.md

 <img src="https://github.com/hillaryAHR/LIB-201/blob/main/metadata-images/smith-letter-example.jpg" alt="screenshot of an envelope and a letter from the Ellard-Murphree-Pilgreen Smith letters" width="" height="">

 ## Check in
-Complete the <a href="https://muw.instructure.com/courses/17249/quizzes/65016"> 0.Metadata Check-in</a> here before moving to the next section.
+Complete the <a href="https://muw.instructure.com/courses/17249/quizzes/65016"> 1.Metadata Check-in</a> here before moving to the next section.
+If you are enrolled in HO 303, complete your section's <a href="https://muw.instructure.com/courses/16930/quizzes/65843">1.Metadata check-in</a> here

 # 2. Metadata Standards